Core-softened water-alcohol mixtures: the solute-size effects: Introduction

-With water as a solvent, both the complexity of analysis and the richness of phenomena observed for such solutions are highlighted.
+With water as a solvent, both the complexity of the analysis and the richness of phenomena observed for such solutions are highlighted.
 Water is the most anomalous material, with more than 70 known anomalies~\cite{url}.
-Probably, the most well known is the density anomaly.
-While most of the materials increases the density upon cooling, liquid water density decreases when cooled from 4$^o$C to 0$^o$C at atmospheric pressure~\cite{Ke75}.
-Recent findings indicated a relation between the anomalies and another unique feature of water: the liquid polymorphism and the phase transition between two distinct liquids~\cite{gallo2016}.
-In addition to the usual liquid-gas critical point (whose near-critical properties are so drastically different from those of liquid water \cite{anisimov2004}), since the 1990s \cite{poole1992} the existence of a second critical point - the liquid-liquid critical point (LLCP) has been hypothesized by simulations and subject of extensive debate~\cite{Limmer11, Limmer13, poole13,Palmer13a, Palmer18}.
-It has not yet been reported from experiments once is located in the so-called no-man's land: due the spontaneous crystallization it is (almost) impossible to reach this region by experiments - however, some recent experiments show strong evidence of the existence of the LLCP~\cite{Caupin15, Taschin13, Hestand18}.
-The LLCP locates at the end of a first order liquid-liquid phase transition (LLPT) line between low-density liquid (LDL) and high-density liquid (HDL) at low temperatures \cite{poole1992, stanley1997, stanley1998, stanley2000, sciortino2003, debenedetti2003, stanley2003a, Stanley2005, gallo2016, handle2017}.
-Unlike the liquid–gas phase transition (LGPT), which always has a positive slope of the first-order phase transition line because $\Delta S>0$ and $\Delta V>0$ (Clausius–Clapeyron relation), the LLPT line can indeed be either negative or positive, depending on the pair atomic interactions of the model \cite{gibson2006}.
+Probably, the most well-known is the density anomaly.
+While most materials increases density upon cooling, liquid water density decreases when cooled from 4$^o$C to 0$^o$C at atmospheric pressure~\cite{Ke75}.
+Recent findings have indicated a relation between the anomalies and another unique feature of water: the liquid polymorphism and the phase transition between two distinct liquids~\cite{gallo2016}.
+In addition to the usual liquid-gas critical point (whose near-critical properties are so drastically different from those of liquid water \cite{anisimov2004}), since the 1990s \cite{poole1992} the existence of a second critical point - the liquid-liquid critical point (LLCP) has been hypothesized by simulations and, since then, it has been subject of extensive debate~\cite{Limmer11, kesselring2012, Limmer13, poole13,Palmer13a, Palmer18}.
+It has not yet been reported from experiments since it is located in the so-called no-man's land: due to the spontaneous crystallization it is (almost) impossible to reach this region through experiments - however, some recent experiments show strong evidence of the existence of the LLCP~\cite{Caupin15, Taschin13, Hestand18} , as the works of Kim et al~\cite{kim2017, kim2020}.
+The LLCP is located at the end of a first order liquid-liquid phase transition (LLPT) line between low-density liquid (LDL) and high-density liquid (HDL) at low temperatures \cite{poole1992, stanley1997, stanley1998, stanley2000, sciortino2003, debenedetti2003, stanley2003a, Stanley2005, gallo2016, handle2017}.
+Unlike the liquid–gas phase transition (LGPT), which always has a positive slope of the first-order phase transition line because $\Delta S>0$ and $\Delta V>0$ (Clausius–Clapeyron relation), the LLPT line can indeed be either negative or positive, depending on the atomic pair interactions of the model \cite{gibson2006,franzese2011}.